 Studies show that chamomile tea can bind to GABA receptors in the brain, helping to induce relaxation (1).
 This herbal tea targets the same nervous system receptors that medications such as Xanax do.
 The tea has long been used to help induce sleep and is one of the most famous bedtime teas.

 Use a tablespoon of dried chamomile flowers or two tablespoons of fresh flowers.
 Bring water to a rapid boil, add the flowers, and steep for 5 to 10 minutes.
 Drink before bed to help improve sleep or drink during the day if you feel nervous or anxious.

 2. Green Tea

 Green tea is famous for its health benefits.
 Studies show it may help improve everything from weight loss to blood pressure.
 Green tea is packed with antioxidants and tea polyphenols that help to boost health.
-Green tea can also work as an anti-anxiety remedy by helping to calm nerves.
-That's because green tea contains the amino acid L-theanine, it has shown promise as a remedy to calm the nerves.
+Due to the fact that green tea contains the amino acid L-theanine, it has shown promise as a remedy to calm the nerves.

 Studies show that L-theanine has direct effects on the brain, which have been demonstrated through the use of electroencephalograph tests.
 L-theanine increases alpha wave activity in the brain, indicating an ability to increase relaxation without drowsiness (2).

 Start your day with a cup of one of our Japanese green teas, which are steamed and notable for their slightly sweet and grassy flavors or opt instead for a roasted Chinese green tea which offers a toasty and earthy flavor.
 Green tea should not be brewed with boiling water as the high temperature can cause the brew to taste bitter.
 Instead, brew green tea with water between 160 and 180 degrees Fahrenheit (70-82 degress Celsius).
 Steep for 1 to 3 minutes.

 3. Passionflower Tea